austinlmcconnell/climate-application/README.md

 -Includes a precipitation route that:

-  -Returns json with the date as the key and the value as the precipitation
+  &ensp;-Returns json with the date as the key and the value as the precipitation

-  -Only returns the jsonified precipitation data for the last year in the database
+  &ensp;-Only returns the jsonified precipitation data for the last year in the database

 -Includes a stations route that:

-  -Returns jsonified data of all of the stations in the database
+  &ensp;-Returns jsonified data of all of the stations in the database

 -Includes a tobs route that:

-  -Returns jsonified data for the most active station (USC00519281)
+  &ensp;-Returns jsonified data for the most active station (USC00519281)

-  -Only returns the jsonified data for the last year of data
+  &ensp;-Only returns the jsonified data for the last year of data

 API Dynamic Route

 -Includes a start route that:

-  -Accepts the start date as a parameter from the URL
+  &ensp;-Accepts the start date as a parameter from the URL

-  -Returns the min, max, and average temperatures calculated from the given start date to the end of the dataset
+  &ensp;-Returns the min, max, and average temperatures calculated from the given start date to the end of the dataset

 -Includes a start/end route that:

-  -Accepts the start and end dates as parameters from the URL
+  &ensp;-Accepts the start and end dates as parameters from the URL

-  -Returns the min, max, and average temperatures calculated from the given start date to the given end date
+  &ensp;-Returns the min, max, and average temperatures calculated from the given start date to the given end date

 Coding Conventions and Formatting